-The Deputy Director of Communications is responsible for all public relations and public information activities.
-The Deputy Director with the assistance of the Public Information Officer serves as agency spokesperson; coordinates media outreach through news releases, video releases, etc.; manages media/public awareness campaigns; advises management on public affairs issues; provides information about agency activities and policies to the news media and the public; tracks media coverage; produces public information materials, maintains the content on the website, and facilitates the flow of internal and external information.
+The Communications Department is responsible for all public relations and public information activities.
+The Public Information Officer serves as agency spokesperson; coordinates media outreach through news releases, video releases, etc.; manages media/public awareness campaigns; advises management on public affairs issues; provides information about agency activities and policies to the news media and the public; tracks media coverage; produces public information materials, maintains the content on the website, and facilitates the flow of internal and external information.

 Press Releases/OJA in the News

 The Office of Juvenile Affairs (OJA) is committed to ensuring that all Oklahomans are fully informed about their government and the state’s juvenile affairs.
 In order to maintain transparency and accountability, OJA has established procedures for accessing public records in its possession.
 OJA reserves the right to charge a search fee if the information requested requires an excessive disruption of the essential functions of agency staff.